 Powering the entire system is an ARM7TDMI CPU at a whopping 16 MHz.
 Yeah, it’s ancient tech even for 2003, but it got the job done.
 It had 128 KB of VRAM and 256 KB of DRAM.
 Yes, that’s kilobytes.
 The resolution was 256×160 and displayed an astounding 512 colors.
 However, those dinky specs were home to some of the greatest games of all time; it just goes to show that power isn’t everything.

-With that said, the GBA SP is a must buy even for today.
+With that said, the GBA SP is a must-buy even today.
 We have smartphones that are nearly as powerful as laptops now, the 3DS, and Vita that trumps the GBA in every aspect, but it’s the games that those devices cannot bring back.
 While the $130 price tag was well worth it back in 2003, you will pay close to that or more for one in nearly perfect condition.
 Honestly, they don’t exist.
 They are scratched up, dinged, and chewed on.
 I had to buy my new one with a refurbished third-party shell.
-If you’re a collector go this route on eBay. $60 will get you a new looking GBA SP.
-However, if you just want the games and don’t care, they run as low as $30 in pawn shops or eBay.
+If you’re a collector go this route on eBay. $60 will get you a new-looking GBA SP.
+However, if you just want the games and don’t care, they run as low as $30 in pawn shops or on eBay.

 First Time Look and Setup

 When you get the big blue hefty box home you realize that the thing is huge.
 It makes the PS4 seem 5 times as big as it really is.
 Outside of the design of the box to get you to buy it it’s rather plain inside.
 The first thing your eyes are drawn to is the sleek edges of the PS4.
-It’s has a much better design than the George Foreman grill esque design of the original PS3.
+It has a much better design than the George Foreman grill-esque design of the original PS3.
 It actually looks like a space monolith.
 A third of the console has a sleek black look that is known to Sony products (and the fingerprints).
-While the rest of the top has the rough black material similar to the slimmer PS3’s.
+While the rest of the top has the rough black material similar to the slimmer PS3.
 The front bezel is designed like it was cut at an angle with a knife.
-It’s double tiered with the disc drive to the left and the USB ports nicely hidden to the right.
-The power and disc eject button are well hidden and lined up with the LED line separating the slick and rough part of the top casing.
+It’s double-tiered with the disc drive to the left and the USB ports nicely hidden to the right.
+The power and disc eject buttons are well hidden and lined up with the LED line separating the slick and rough part of the top casing.
 The rear of the console shows the vents and a simple Ethernet, HDMI, power, and audio optical cable.
 Very simple and easy to understand.
 The PS4 logo is shown nicely on the front left bezel of the console.
-This is a sexy console and probably the best designed one from Sony since the slim PS2.
+This is a sexy console and probably the best-designed one from Sony since the slim PS2.